genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/creating-applications/defining-your-application/access-control/authorisation/) system.

-Starting with the server, set up the USER and USER_ATTRIBUTES records for JaneDee system user.
+Starting with the server, set up the USER and USER_ATTRIBUTES records for the system user JaneDee.

 :::tip
-If you are not sure how to read and write information from the Genesis database, please see the reference for the [`DbMon`](/managing-applications/operate/on-the-host/helpful-commands/#dbmon-script) and [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) commands.
+If you are not sure how to read and write information from the Genesis database, see reference page covering the [`DbMon`](/managing-applications/operate/on-the-host/helpful-commands/#dbmon-script) and [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) commands.
 :::

 Set two new key values in **site-specific/cfg/genesis-system-definition.kts** file.
 This enables the COUNTERPARTY table and COUNTERPARTY_ID field to become part of the generic permissions system: